 Often, lenders will not finance an LLC or corporation mortgage loan based only on business credit unless that business has an excellent and long-established credit history.
-Banks are well aware that LLC members and shareholders cannot be held personally liable for the LLC or corporation’s debts.
+Banks are well aware that LLC members and shareholders can't be held personally liable for the LLC or corporation’s debts.
 As a result, many lenders will only extend a mortgage loan to a small LLC or corporation if the business owner gives a personal guarantee.

-By signing a personal guarantee, you are volunteering your personal assets as security for the debt if the business cannot repay the loan.
+By signing a personal guarantee, you are volunteering your personal assets as security for the debt if the business can't repay the loan.
 In the event that the mortgage is foreclosed, you can be held personally liable for the loan.
-This means the lender can then come after you for a deficiency judgment, as long as state law does not prohibit it.
+This means the lender can then come after you for a deficiency judgment, as long as state law doesn't prohibit it.

 What's a deficiency judgment?
 When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
 The difference between the sale price (or fair market value) and the total debt is called a “deficiency.”

 Example.
 Say the total debt owed is $400,000, but the property sells for $350,000 at the foreclosure sale.
 The deficiency is $50,000.

 A deficiency judgment is a personal judgment that the lender obtains against the borrower to recover the deficiency.
-Generally, once the lender gets a deficiency judgment, it may collect this amount (in our example, $50,000) from the borrower by doing such things as garnishing wages or levying a bank account.
-(Learn about methods that creditors can use to collect judgments.)
+Generally, once the lender gets a deficiency judgment, it may collect this amount—in our example, $50,000—from the borrower by doing such things as garnishing wages or levying a bank account.
+(Learn about how creditors enforce judgments.)

 Whether your lender can go to court and get a judgment for the deficiency, and then collect it, depends on state law.
 Certain states prohibit deficiency judgments under particular circumstances.